GitGuardian/homebrew-ggshield/README.md

-# homebrew-ggshield
-Homebrew tap for ggshield
+# GitGuardian Shield Homebrew tap

+### How to install ggshield from homebrew

+brew install gitguardian/ggshield/ggshield